groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-azure-blob-storage.md

 ---
 id: load-document-from-azure-blob-storage
 url: conversion/net/load-document-from-azure-blob-storage
-title: Load document from Azure Blob Storage
+title: Load document from Azure blob storage
+linkTitle: From Azure storage
-weight: 2
+weight: 6
 description: "This article demonstrates how to convert document stored in Azure Blob storage using GroupDocs.Conversion for .NET API."
 keywords: Convert document from Azure Blob storage, Convert file
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-Following code snippet shows how to convert a document from Azure Blob Storage:
+The following code snippet shows how to convert a document from Azure Blob Storage:

 ```csharp
 public static void Run()